 Bell Laboratories releases Version 7 UNIX[75].
 V7 includes what is, by far, the most comprehensive, useable and easily available compiler writing toolkit yet developed.

-Recall the criteria outlined for a solution of the Parsing Problem: that the parser be efficient, practical, declarative and general.
+Recall the criteria outlined for a solution of the Parsing Problem: that the parser be efficient, general, declarative and practical.
 LALR is linear and runs fast on 1979 hardware.
-As of 1979 LALR seems practical.
+LALR seems practical.
 And LALR is declarative.
-True, LALR is very far from general, but BASIC-OP, RIGHT-OP KNUTH-OP and LIST-OP are all LALR, and LALR can parse most operator expressions directly.
+True, LALR is very far from general, but BASIC-OP, RIGHT-OP, KNUTH-OP, and LIST-OP are all LALR, and LALR can parse most operator expressions directly.

 Larry Wall introduces Perl 1[78].
 Perl embraces complexity like no previous language.
 Larry uses yacc and LALR very aggressively -- to my knowledge more aggressively than anyone before or since.

 Wadler starts to introduce monads to the functional programming community.
-As one example he converts his previous efforts at function parsing techniques to monads[79].
+As one example he converts his previous efforts at functional parsing techniques to monads[113].
 The parsing technique is pure recursive descent.
 The examples shown for monadic parsing are very simple, and do not include operator expressions.
-In his earlier non-monadic work, Wadler uses a very restricted form of operator expression: His grammar avoided left recursion by using parentheses, and operator precedence was not implemented [80].
+In his earlier non-monadic work, Wadler had used a very restricted form of operator expression: His grammar had avoided left recursion by using parentheses, and operator precedence had not been implemented [114].

-Joop Leo discovers a way of speeding up right recursions in Earley's algorithm[81].
-Leo's algorithm is linear for just about every unambiguous grammar of practical interest, and many ambiguous ones as well.
-In 1991 hardware is six orders of magnitude faster than 1968 hardware, so that the issue of bookkeeping overhead had receded in importance.
-This is a major discovery.
+Joop Leo discovers a way of speeding up right recursions in Earley's algorithm[115].
+Leo's algorithm is linear for LRR.
+That means it is linear for a superset of LR(k) and therefore just about every unambiguous grammar of practical interest, as well as many ambiguous ones.
+As of 1991, hardware is six orders of magnitude faster than 1968 hardware, so that the issue of bookkeeping overhead has receded in importance.
 When it comes to speed, the game has changed in favor of the Earley algorithm.

-Earley's is forgotten.
-So everyone in LALR-land is content, right?
+If Earley's is almost forgotten, then everyone in LALR-land is content, right?
 Wrong.
 In fact, far from it.

 As of 1979, LALR seemed practical.